-As digital technology evolves, the industry seems to be entering the hazy eve of platform adolescence.
+As digital technology advances, the industry appears to be entering the transitional phase of platform adolescence.

-Industrial software, an initial tool, is becoming an important force.
+Industrial software, once merely a tool, is becoming a significant force.

 1. Integration of design and simulation